With secret ingredients, these copycat Otis Spunkmeyer cookies are spot on!

 - Stir in your chocolate chips with a large spoon.

-- Roll your cookie dough into tall balls (use a large cookie scoop or about 2 ½ to 3 tbsp of cookie dough).
+- Roll your cookie dough into tall balls (use a large cookie scoop or about 2 ½ tablespoons of cookie dough).
 Instead of rolling a perfectly round ball, roll the dough into a taller more oval shape.

-- Place the dough balls on the greased baking sheet with plenty of spacing.
+- Place the dough balls on a greased baking sheet with plenty of spacing.

 - Bake for 16 to 18 minutes at 325 degrees or until the edges are slightly golden.
 Let the cookies rest on the baking sheet for 5 to 10 minutes before transferring.